 Additional Requirements in Chapter 11 Cases.

-If a chapter 11 debtor-in-possession or trustee seeks authority to sell all or substantially all of the assets of the estate under § 363(b) of the Code, prior to the entry of a confirmation order, the motion to sell must contain the following:
+If a chapter 11 debtor-in-possession or trustee seeks authority to sell all or substantially all of the assets of the estate under § 363(b), prior to the entry of a confirmation order, the motion to sell must contain the following:

-a clear and conspicuous statement to that effect,
+a clear and conspicuous statement to that effect;

-the terms of sale, including but not limited to: the location and condition of the items to be sold, the bidding procedures and minimum requirements for bidding, whether the sale is subject to higher and better offers, the funds required to be paid at the time the sale is approved, the form of funds required at the approval and closing of the sale, and a proposed date for both the approval and closing of the sale,
+the terms of sale, including but not limited to: the location and condition of the items to be sold, the bidding procedures and minimum requirements for bidding, whether the sale is subject to higher and better offers, the funds required to be paid at the time the sale is approved, the form of funds required at the approval and closing of the sale, and a proposed date for both the approval and closing of the sale;

-the information required under Federal Rule of Bankruptcy Procedure 2002(c),
+the information required under Bankruptcy Rule 2002(c);

 the extent to which the proceeds of sale will be used to benefit each class of creditors,

-the extent of the debtor’s liabilities,
+the extent of the debtor’s liabilities;

-the net value of the debtor’s remaining assets, if any, not subject to the proposed sale, and
+the net value of the debtor’s remaining assets, if any, not subject to the proposed sale; and

 the business justification for disposing of estate assets before a disclosure statement has been approved or a plan confirmed.